Sencha brewing guide

 -

-A teacup (e.g. yunomi)
+A teacup (e.g., yunomi)

 -

-Scale with an accuracy of at least 0.1 grams
+Scale with at least 0.1 gram accuracy

 -